ndanny/stable-diffusion-codespaces/README.md

 ### Step 4: Launch the UI

 Your setup is almost done!
 Use the command below in your Codespace terminal to launch the UI.
-It'll take a minute to install dependencies and launch the app.
+It'll take a few minutes to install dependencies and launch the app.

 ```
 ./webui.sh --skip-torch-cuda-test --precision full --no-half